-Cataracts are a leading cause of blindness worldwide and nearly 21 million people in the U.S. suffer from its effects.
+Cataracts are a leading cause of blindness worldwide.
+Nearly 21 million people in the U.S. suffer from its effects.
 One of many types of eye conditions, a cataract is a clouding of the lens in the eye which can be caused by an injury or certain diseases, but most commonly by aging.
 Most cataract diagnoses are made when people are in their 60s and 70s.

 If you’re suffering from a problem with your vision that you suspect may be caused by cataracts, the first step to regaining clear vision is a diagnosis by an experienced ophthalmologist.
 At Susskind & Almallah Eye Associates, we offer the latest in cataracts procedures to help you see clearer and regain your view of the world.